-Surbiton High School aims to inspire, encourage and empower our young people to discover and embrace their individuality in an intellectually rigorous academic environment.
-Balanced with outstanding pastoral care, our pupils become compassionate, respectful, courageous, and inquisitive members of the community, living out the School's motto: Amor nos semper ducat (May love always lead us).
+urbiton High School aims to inspire our young people to discover and embrace their individuality in an intellectually rigorous academic environment.
+Balanced with outstanding pastoral care, our pupils become compassionate, respectful, courageous, and inquisitive members of the community, living out the school's motto: 'Amor nos semper ducat' ('May love always lead us').